-- A general strength of the LLM programme is that the intended learning outcomes support the need for students to engage actively with the teaching materials highlighting their need to develop analytical critical skills and thinking. - Our general assessment of the programme is that it appears to support student-centred learning, teaching and assessment through interactive methods and a variety of assessment types, combined with tutorials with the aim to support students methodologically and substantively. - Another positive aspect of the programme is that there also seems to exist a well-functioning learning and teaching relationship where students also easily can get access to teachers for support in their learning. - A strength of the programme is also the close link between teaching and practice where teachers organise training seminars and opportunities helping the students to expand their knowledge thus providing for a strong link between practical and theoretical studies.
+- A general strength of the LLM programme is that the intended learning outcomes support the need for students to engage actively with the teaching materials highlighting their need to develop analytical critical skills and thinking. - Our general assessment of the programme is that it appears to support student-centred learning, teaching and assessment through interactive methods and a variety of assessment types, combined with tutorials with the aim to support students methodologically and substantively. - Another positive aspect of the programme, is that there also seems to exist a well-functioning learning and teaching relationship where students also easily can get access to teachers for support in their learning. - A strength of the programme is also the close link between teaching and practice where teachers organise training seminars and opportunities helping the students to expand their knowledge thus providing for a strong link between practical and theoretical studies.
 The existing formalised links and ongoing collaboration with external stakeholders makes it likely that students will benefit from stakeholder input in the development of their professional skills (eg through guest talks, collaborative projects, internships, work-based dissertations, extracurricular activities). - There is also a strong linkage for students between teaching and research where students are often asked to be engaged in different research activities. - In addition to the delivery of practice-oriented module content, students have been able to hone their critical research and writing skills, enabling graduates to continue with PhD studies following their LLM studies.
-In light of the expertise and international standing and networks of staff involved in the teaching of modules on the LLM Criminal Justice and Human Rights, the EEC is confident that research-led teaching will be delivered and equip students with relevant skills.
+In light of the expertise and international standing and networks of staff involved in the teaching of modules on the LLM Sustainability and Human Rights, the EEC is confident that research-led teaching will be delivered and equip students with relevant skills.
 Students' exposure to research and academic life is further increased by their involvement in research events.

-- While students interviewed during the site visit gave positive feedback on the well-functioning learning and teaching relationship with members of staff, the LLM team should ensure availability for support in all students' learning to provide a level-playing field. - Although the secretaries of the Law Department confirmed their availability for dealing with student concerns, there does not seem to be a clear and transparent procedure for dealing with student complaints regarding the process of teaching and learning.
-We recommend that relevant rules and policies are adopted. - The EEC could not confirm the existence of a formal procedure for appealing decisions on grades.
-The EEC recommends that clear rules and policies on this issue be adopted. - While the grading system was provided, the EEC missed access to general criteria for assessment of the different examinations on the modules.
+- While students interviewed during the site visit gave positive feedback on the well-functioning learning and teaching relationship with members of staff, the LLM team should ensure availability for support in all students' learning to provide a level-playing field.
+This seems of particular relevance for the targeted cohort that might be more diverse than previous ones regarding disciplinary and educational background, research/writing experience, language skills and familiarity with assessment methods. - Although the secretaries of the Law Department confirmed their availability for dealing with student concerns, there does not seem to be a clear and transparent procedure for handling student complaints regarding the process of teaching and learning.
+We recommend that relevant rules and policies are adopted.

+- The EEC could not confirm the existence of a formal procedure for appealing decisions on grades.
+The EEC recommends adopting clear rules and policies on this issue. - While the grading system was provided (p 10 of the application), the EEC missed access to general criteria for assessment of the different examinations on the modules.
 The EEC recommends that such criteria are published prior to assessment and made available to the students.